In an afternoon/layover: Uber to Venice Beach or Manhattan Beach and enjoy the great weather!

 Broadway/Historic Core: Rooftop at Ace Hotel (large rooftop bar with decent city views), Speakeasy at Cole’s (in the back of the French dip sandwich place), Perch (rooftop bar with incredible views), Clifton’s Republic (the quirky cafeteria turns into a bar at night), Cana Rum Bar (“members only” but getting a membership is incredibly easy- just ask at the front.
 Still, it’s a cool place to take a date)

 Arts District brewery scene: Angel City Brewing is the oldest and most established.
 Arts District is the new hot spot.
 Others include Mumford, Iron Triangle, and Boomtown.

-San Antonio Winery: the only winery in LA- it’s over 100 years old and now feels out of place in the middle of an industrial wasteland.
+San Antonio Winery: the only winery in LA city limits- it’s over 100 years old and now feels out of place in the middle of an industrial wasteland.
 Closes early.

 South Los Angeles:

 Off most tourists’ radars and mostly known for crime and historic riots.
 However, there are some major attractions and hidden gems in the parts south of Downtown!

 University of Southern California: The premier private university in Los Angeles.
 Many famous people went to school here.
 Their famed sports teams compete as the Trojans and are archrivals of UCLA.